By Jamie Joseph | #ConvictGwalaRhinoKingpin

 Gwala is brutal by nature, and widely known among poaching circles and law enforcement as a man that rules by the gun.
 There have been several cases against him before, but the cases have either been withdrawn, or the dockets have suspiciously gone missing.
 While Gwala claims he is unemployed, the Asset Forfeiture Unit seized six luxury vehicles from his premises worth millions; including a BMW X5 and a 3-series, a Mercedes Kompressor, a Toyota Land Cruiser and a Prada.

-When Gwala appeared in court, not only was he granted bail of a pittance R10 000 (US$600), but Magistrate Ngcobo released all his vehicles that had just been seized.
+When Gwala appeared in court, not only was he granted bail of a pittance R10 000 (US$600), but Magistrate Ngcobo released vehicles that had just been seized.
 South African Police Services (SAPS) immediately obtained a court order to repossess the vehicles, but when the Asset forfeiture unit arrived at his house to collect the vehicles, he stood defiantly at the entrance with a five litre container of petrol and threatened to burn all the vehicles if the officers came any closer.
 The officers left and he quickly stashed all the vehicles.
 Only one vehicle has since been recovered.

 Magistrate Ngcobo has a long history of letting off rhino poachers with a slap on the wrist or a small fine.
 Gwala’s defense attorney is Ngwenya, the same attorney that defends most of the poachers in KwaZulu-Natal.
 How these poverty stricken poachers can afford an attorney is still a mystery.